 IP resource fee is pay-as-you-go on an hourly billing cycle.

-IP resource fees are billed starting from when you apply for EIP.
-Billing is suspended when the cloud resource is bound, resumed when the cloud resource is unbound, and stopped when EIP is released.
-Billing is accurate to the second, and the fees generated for the hour are settled and deducted the next hour.
+IP resource fees are billed starting from when you apply for the EIP.
+The billing is suspended when the cloud resource is bound, resumed when the cloud resource is unbound, and stopped when the EIP is released.
+The billing is accurate to the second, and the fees generated for the hour are settled and deducted the next hour.
 If the cloud resource is unbound and bound multiple times in the same billing cycle, the billing period is the cumulative time that cloud resources spend unbound.

-IP resource fee = the idle price of the region EIP is located in × billing period
+IP resource fee = the idle price of the region where the EIP is located in × billing period

 |Hong Kong, ChinaSingaporeFrankfurtSeoulTorontoVirginiaSilicon ValleyBangkokMoscowTokyoMumbai||0.04|